Sa Re Ga Ma Pa Challenge 2005: Episode 20

 Jatin–Lalit said that in only two stanzas, Irfan had created an atmosphere which is not easy.
 Aadesh said that Irfan has sung wonderfully and was the best that day.
 Lalit said that Irfan was very hardworking and told Ismail that soon they will sending our singer to him to get trained (Irfan was sent to Lalit for training for this song by Ismail).

 Most mentors enjoyed Ujjaini's performance.

 Ismail said that he hopes Jatin–Lalit keep on creating such wonderful music all their life.
 Most of the mentors were refusing to comment, saying when they have extremely qualified guest judges, they should leave it for them.

 Irfan was shown the blue card, and Vishwas got a red card.
 Vishwas had already requested his teammates not to cry if he lost.
 He said that his gharana was still there and Hemachandra and Rajeev will take it to the final and would win it.
 He said that if God is willing he would come back.

 There was a tie between Keka and Ujjaini.
 They were asked to sing their own song's antara again.
 Daler said that Keka slipped on sur 5 times and Ujjaini 8 times.
 He said that Keka can do very well on stage, and Ujjaini will be very good in a recording atmosphere.
 The blue card went to Keka, and Ujjaini got the red card.
 Aadesh pointed out that Ujjaini has already sung for him and it is 99% final and if mata rani is willing even that 1% will be final.
 Ujjaini was crying because she had dropped a year in studies to come here and not chosen science stream even though she had good marks because she wanted to be a singer.
 Daler said that music is the right choice and she will certainly go far.
 Keka said that she did not know what to say as she was close to Ujjaini, they live near each other in Calcutta and shared a room at the show.

 Final 12

-From the final 12 onwards, week after week, after entertaining audiences from around the world with some fantastic music, singer by singer got eliminated due to lack of votes from the public.
+From the final 12 onwards, week after week, after entertaining audiences from around the world with some fantastic music, singer by singer got eliminated due to a lack of votes from the public.

-The final 12 in order of winning with their gharana:
+The final 12 in order of winning with their Gharana: